Online issues and worries: online grooming

 If someone is trying to talk to you about sex, asking for nude images, constantly asking to chat to you privately online, then this is not right.
 It is never okay for someone to pressure you into doing anything sexual.

-They might threaten you or your family, blackmail you, tell you that nobody will believe you, or that your family would never forgive you.
-This is them trying to control you.
+They might threaten you or your family, blackmail you by threatening to share sexual images or content about you, tell you that nobody will believe you, or that your family would never forgive you.
+This is them trying to control you, and it is never okay.
 Take back the power and report to CEOP.

 What if you don’t think it’s a problem?